cbquillen/wavenet_experiment/README.md

 - You should be able to use N-point à trous convolutions in generation.
   (I haven't tested it.)
 - You can train by predicting N samples into the future, not just one.
+- Last I checked, ibab's setup changes the audio chunk size with different batches.
+Doing this slows things down dramatically.
+Because I carry context across chunks I can use constant chunk sizes and don't worry about overlap.

+There are of course some disadvantages too.